Building a Solid User-Centered Design Process

 Stage 3: Design

 At this stage, the design is created depending on whichever methods and tools work for each industry.
-In web design, for example, the design project includes designing the website, organizing and placing the content, and launching the website.
+In web design, for example, the design project includes designing the website, organizing and placing the content, and launching the website just like the Manchester Web Design experts do.

 Stage 4: Test and Refine